cvat-ai/cvat/site/content/en/docs/integration/toloka.md

 Requester must have a [CVAT account](/docs/manual/basics/registration/) and [Toloka Requester account](https://platform.toloka.ai/auth?role=REQUESTER&retpath=%2Fsignup%2Frequester).

+To get access to the feature in CVAT, send request to [CVAT Support](mailto:support@cvat.ai)

 ## Creating Toloka project

 The requester can set up a project within CVAT and subsequently